 Frequently Asked Questions

-The Peer Connect program is for parents and caregivers of children with disability, developmental delays, or medical needs, including children with a rare or no diagnosis.
+Kindred Connect program is for parents and caregivers of children aged 0-8 years with disability, developmental delays, or medical needs, including children with a rare or no diagnosis.

 Currently, this service covers families located in New South Wales only.
 If you’re based in another state, don’t hesitate to get in touch with us via the contact form above, and we can recommend a service in your state.

 The Peer Support Specialist will contact you at your arranged time.
 They will introduce themselves and the objective of the session.
 They will ask a series of questions to help determine the types of information and support that could help your child and family.
 These sessions are casual and conversational, and you don’t have to share anything you’re not comfortable with.
 Following the session, you will receive an email with a summary of the discussion and links to trusted and reliable resources.

 No. Kindred Connect is a free service.

 A peer support specialist has lived experience parenting a child with disability, developmental delay or medical needs.
 They are trained to support other families and understand evidence-based and best practice approaches.
 Their personal experience provides peer support specialists with expertise not always available to other professionals.

 A peer support specialist is not a counsellor, therapist or caseworker and cannot provide these supports, but can point you in the right direction to accessing these services.